arjunmakesthings/itp-blog/content/intro-to-physical-computing/ipc_experiments_week-3.md

 ![[z_images/IMG_6292.jpg]]

 ---
-i borrwed fsr-s for a bunch of ideas that i have. i need them flat on a counter, and, since they're borrowed, i can't solder them.
+i borrwed fsr-s for a bunch of ideas that i have. i needed them flat on a counter, and, since they're borrowed, i couldn't solder them.

-[[b]] & audrey showed me how to use (i forgot the name) this tool:
+[[b]] & [[people/audrey|audrey]] showed me how to use (i forgot the name) this tool:

 ![[z_images/IMG_6290.jpg]]